nirtatu/Portfolio/README.md

 ### Welcome to my github page

 My name is Nir Tatuani.
-I'm a QA Engineer and also a junior developer.
+I'm a QA Automation engineer and also a junior developer.
 I enjoy a challenge and always looking for the next opportunity to expand and learn new skills.
 I am motivated person, looking for my next job.